aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/DoDamage.md

 - It has the [Shield](../Actors%20states/BattleCondition/Shield.md) condition
 - It is a player party member with the [Numb](../Actors%20states/BattleCondition/Numb.md) condition and the `ShockTrooper` [medal](../../Enums%20and%20IDs/Medal.md) equipped

+NOTE: If the target is invulnerable, it will cause the weaknesshit and superguarded locals to remain with values of false.
+This can lead to missleading [ShowSuccessWord](../Visual%20rendering/ShowSuccessWord.md) later (see the block processing and player action commands sections below for details).

 ### `plating` expiration
 If the target doesn't have the [Shield](../Actors%20states/BattleCondition/Shield.md) condition, its `plating` is set to false.
 This allows the `plating` to not expire when hit while shielded.